cerner/fhir.cerner.com/content/millennium/r4/base/entities/location.md

  Notes:

 - When searching with the `-physicalType` parameter:
   - Searching by Cerner Millennium proprietary codes is not supported.
+- The `type` parameter
+  - Searching by Cerner Millennium proprietary codes is not supported.
 - When searching with the `-address-city` parameter:
   - Must include any of the following parameters: `address-state` or `address-postalcode`.